We’ve all been wronged at some point in our lives. No one can say that they’ve not experienced some emotional pain in the past.

 What is Forgiveness?

 Most people think that forgiveness is only in lip service.
 But it’s so much more than that.
-It’s a process in which an individual decides to let go of all negative emotions whether the person who hurt them deserves it or not.

 Even though the action or words that hurt you will dwell within you forever, the act of letting go reduces the grip that the wounding event has on you.
 This way, you’ll be able to focus on the more positive aspects of your life.